Nebraska. Good Life. Great Opportunity.

-This is your comprehensive guide to information for local, state and national units of government.
+comprehensive guide to local, state and national units of government.

-Find the perfect property with one of the real estate professionals listed here.
+Find the perfect property with one of our local real estate professionals.

 The Village of Callaway is located in central Nebraska, in Custer County, approximately 21 miles southwest of Broken Bow, Nebraska.
 The Village is connected to Highway 40, approximately one-half mile south of Callaway by State Spur 21B.
 Callaway is also connected to Broken Bow, Nebraska, via Callaway Road and to Arnold, Nebraska, by Arnold River Road.